- January 18, 2017

 A good relationship starts with good communication.

-- Be curious ? ask lots of questions.
-In addition to enabling you to glean valuable information, your skilful use of questions sends a clear message that you are interested in your client/coachee.
+- Be curious : ask lots of questions.
+In addition to enabling you to glean valuable information, your skillful use of questions sends a clear message that you are interested in your client/coach.

-- Utilize mirroring ? the study of neurolinguistics has shown that we can establish subconscious bonds when we mirror the demeanour, language and breathing patterns of the persons with whom we engage.
+- Utilize mirroring : the study of neurocysticercosis has shown that we can establish subconscious bonds when we mirror the demeanor, language and breathing patterns of the persons with whom we engage.

-- Focus intently ? the coachee/client should be the centre of attention during your interactions.
-Eliminate all distractions and let the coachee know that you have done so.
+- Focus intently : the coaches/client should be the center of attention during your interactions.
+Eliminate all distractions and let the coaches know that you have done so.